First 2024 Election Mail Ballots Scheduled to Go out This Week

 Meanwhile, Alabama, Idaho, Indiana, Louisiana, Michigan, New Jersey, Oklahoma, Rhode Island, Texas, Virginia, and Wyoming will start mailing ballots to voters 45 days before the election.

-In North Carolina, Robert F. Kennedy, who endorsed Trump for president last month, will remain on the ballot in the state, announced the State Board of Elections.
+In North Carolina, Robert F. Kennedy, who endorsed former President Donald Trump for president last month, will remain on the ballot, the State Board of Elections announced.

 “Approximately 2 million ballots statewide have already been printed with Kennedy’s name on them, and the first ballots will be sent to absentee voters in eight days,” the board said on Aug.
 29.

 The first presidential debate is set for Sept.
 10 between Trump and Vice President Kamala Harris, the Democratic Party’s nominee.
-Her pick for vice president, Tim Walz, and Trump’s Sen. JD Vance (R-Ohio) have agreed to an Oct.
+Her running mate, Tim Walz, and Trump’s, Sen. JD Vance (R-Ohio), have agreed to an Oct.
 1 debate hosted by CBS News in New York City.

 The Associated Press contributed to this report.